powenn/HTB-CPTS/CheatSheet/INTRO TO ASSEMBLY LANGUAGE.md

   401025:	0f 05                	syscall
 ```

+> Note: In assembly, moving data does not affect the source operand.
+So, we can consider `mov` as a copy function, rather than an actual move.

 If we wanted to only show the assembly code, without machine code or addresses, we could add the `--no-show-raw-insn` `--no-addresses` flags, as follows:

 ```